Loading...

 Straight answers about cost, timing, and what we can fix.

-Most upholstery repair jobs in San Antonio and Austin fall between $150 and $700, depending on what is broken.
-A torn seam or single sagging cushion is usually $150 to $300.
-Spring re-tying on a sofa runs $400 to $700.
-Frame repair and leather patching land in the middle of that range.
+Most upholstery repair jobs in San Antonio and Austin fall between $75 and $800, depending on what is broken.
+A torn seam or single sagging seat cushion is usually $75 to $300.
+Re-tying or re-webbing a chair seat runs $150 to $400.
+Leather patching lands around $150 to $400.
+Frame and joint repair on a chair runs $300 to $700.
+Multi-issue repair (frame plus seat plus cushion on the same piece) tops out around $800.
 Every job starts with a free written estimate so you know the cost before any work begins.

-Repair is almost always cheaper than full reupholstery — typically 50% to 80% less.
-A spring re-tie costs $400 to $700, while reupholstering the same sofa runs $1,800 to $3,500.
-If only one cushion is sagging, one seam is split, or one leg is broken, repair is the right call.
-Full reupholstery makes sense when fabric is worn across multiple panels or you simply want a new look.
+Repair is almost always cheaper than a full recover — typically 50% to 80% less.
+Re-webbing or re-tying a chair seat costs $150 to $400, while recovering a chair from scratch can run several times that.
+A leather patch is $150 to $400; a full leather recover runs into the thousands.
+If only one cushion is sagging, one seam is split, one panel is scratched, or one leg is broken, repair is the right call.
+Full reupholstery only makes sense when fabric is worn across multiple panels, badly stained, or you simply want a new look.

-Yes — sagging cushions are one of the most common upholstery repairs we handle.
+Yes — sagging seats are one of the most common upholstery repairs we handle.
 The fix depends on the cause.
 If the foam is collapsed, we replace the core with high-density foam and re-wrap with Dacron for $80 to $150 per cushion.
-If the springs underneath have failed, we re-tie 8-way hand springs or replace zig-zag spring banks.
+If the webbing or springs underneath have failed, we re-web or re-tie the seat.
 We diagnose the actual cause before quoting — sometimes the cushion is fine and the suspension is the real problem.

 Yes.
-Cracked rails, broken legs, splintered arm posts, and loose joints are all repairable on hardwood-frame furniture.
-We splice in matching kiln-dried hardwood, re-glue with structural adhesive, and reinforce with corner blocks where appropriate.
+Cracked rails, broken legs, splintered arm posts, and loose joints are all repairable on hardwood-frame dining chairs, accent chairs, benches, and ottomans.
+We splice in matching kiln-dried hardwood, re-glue with structural adhesive, and reinforce with corner blocks where appropriate — typically without disturbing the existing upholstery.
 Particle board or staple-frame furniture (common in big-box brands) generally cannot be repaired and is better replaced.

-Spot repairs — a torn seam, a single cushion, a leg re-glue — are usually returned in one to two weeks.
-Spring re-tying or frame repair on a full sofa runs two to four weeks.
+Spot repairs — a torn seam, a single seat cushion, a leg re-glue — are usually returned in one to two weeks.
+Seat re-tying or frame and joint repair on a chair runs two to three weeks.
 Leather color-matching adds an extra week for dye testing.
 Every estimate includes a realistic timeline based on current shop workload and parts availability.

 Yes.
 We repair cracked leather, color-matched patches for tears and pet damage, restitched seams, and conditioning treatments for dried-out hides.
 Aniline and semi-aniline leathers respond best — heavily protected (pigmented) leathers can usually be patched but show patch lines under close inspection.
+Color matching takes time — we mix dye in small batches and test against an inconspicuous area before applying to the visible repair zone.
 We will assess in-person and tell you exactly what result to expect.

 Antique upholstery repair is a specialty.
 Pre-1950 pieces typically have 8-way hand-tied springs, jute webbing, horsehair stuffing, and tack-built construction — all of which we still work with using period-correct materials.
 Conservation-grade methods preserve the original frame and any surviving period upholstery underneath modern coverings.